Reynardisham/Reynardisham/draft/ideas.md

 *   Consider adding a "Hall of Fame" or "Achievements" section to showcase significant milestones or contributions.
 *   Explore integrating a contributor guideline document to foster community engagement and ensure consistent development practices.

+Consider adding a "Known Issues" or "Roadmap" section to the README.

+Explore using GitHub Actions for automated testing and CI/CD.